CaesarXInsanium/StructureInterpretationNotes/src/01procedures.md

 In order to make the best use of procedure it is not enough to know how they work one must also know tactics and strategies for using them.
-In order to get the bast idea on how to design and build a system one must have a very good idea on what we want the end result to be.
+In order to get the bast idea on how to design and build a system one must have a good idea on what we want the end result to be.
 It makes it necessary to plan out much of what we want to do.
 Procedures are local evolutions of computational processes and as such can be built on top of each other in order to create the bigger result.
 They are some "shapes" that procedure definitions can follow.